burslf/fibonacci-calculator/README.md

-# fibonacci-server
-Javascript/NodeJS/NeDB Server that respond the fibonnaci of the given number.
+# fibonacci-server is a Javascript/NodeJS/NeDB Server that respond the fibonnaci of the given number.

 Also contains a local function in case you don't want to save the calculation.

-To run the app with the server, lauch fibonacci-server using:
+To run the app with the server, check de README.me of the fibonacci-server folder.

-   `npm install`

-Then:

-   `node app.js`

-Now you can run fibonacci-client !
+Then, open the fibonacci-client in the browser.

 Enjoy :)